teslapriya/Rednoise-Due-to-Interstellar-Medium-in-the-Pulsar-Data/README.md

 # RedNoise
-![This is the block for converting white noise into red noise](simulink_block.PNG)
+This project aims to develop an algorithm for Intel Agilex FPGA Accelerator that can reduce red noise from the pulsar search data.

-This project is aimed to develope an algorithm for Intel Agilex FPGA Accelerator so that it can reduce red noise from the pulsar search data.
+![This is the block for converting white noise into red noise](simulink_block.PNG) This is the block for converting white noise into red noise.